skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 breathing in any of the foul gray dust.
 He dashes from the room looking like a floured dumpling.

-Eomer rebukes him for being so reckless.
+Eomier rebukes him for being so reckless.

 They wait twenty minutes or so for the dust to settle out of the air in the room so that it will be safe to enter.
 Thordek goes back in and